Downward-Facing Dog Pose: Adho Mukha Svanasana

-This pose stretches the hamstrings, calves, spine and back.
-While this can help with relief from discomfort and prevent strain, exercise caution.
-Go slowly and don’t push your body beyond its limits.
+This pose stretches the hamstrings, calves, spine, and muscles in the back.
+Go slowly and listen to your body’s limits.

-- Stretches your hamstrings, calves, arches, and hands
+- Stretches your hamstrings, calves, feet, and hands.

 Mudra: Apana Mudra

-How to: The tips of the middle and ring finger (Aakash or Ether and Earth) touches the tip of the thumb.
+How to: The tips of the middle and ring finger touch the tip of the thumb.
 The forefinger and little finger are stretched out and straight.

 - Aids in waste elimination from the mouth, eyes, ears, nose, throat, etc.